Empower Yourself and Your Business with Food Safety

 -simply opt-in below!-

-Handling food is simple; normally, it is the first job that school kids get.
-You know, in the takeaway restaurants.
+Handling food is simple; normally, it is the first job that school kids get, you know, in takeaway restaurants.

 How hard would it be to be a food handler?